-In advance of their 5×5 development week, Tailtiu will deliver a series of workshops and participant-led devising sessions in Mosney Direct Provision Centre.
-During their 5×5 week at the Abbey Theatre, they will run a sharing of work.
+In advance of their 5×5 development week, Tailtiu delivered a series of workshops and participant-led devising sessions in Mosney Direct Provision Centre.
+During their 5×5 week at the Abbey Theatre, they ran a sharing of work.
 Ultimately, it is their hope to stage a theatre piece for the people of Drogheda to connect with their neighbours in Mosney and hear their stories.

 24 – 28 June 2019

-During their 5×5 development week, they will develop their piece to the point of a work-in-progress sharing allowing them to receive feedback from an audience before continuing to develop the piece for a full production in autumn 2019.
+During their 5×5 development week, they developed their piece to the point of a work-in-progress sharing allowing them to receive feedback from an audience before continuing to develop the piece for a full production in autumn 2019.

 1 – 5 July 2019

 Children on the autistic spectrum are a hidden audience.
 Article 31 of the UN Convention of the Rights of the Child states that all children are entitled to access and experience the transformative power and wonder of engaging with the arts in a meaningful way, sharing the joy with their families and carers.
 LISTEN UP! is a project that creates meaningful ways for children on the autistic spectrum to engage in the arts, giving agency to each child to share their work and experiences with the wider community.